 - 96.5sq m community space on the ground floor

-- The creation of a vibrant, mixed use scheme that is an inviting, attractive, high quality addition to Leatherhead town centre;
+- Creating a vibrant, mixed used scheme that is inviting, attractive and a high quality addition to the Riverside Quarter;

-- Provision of much needed modern residential apartments within a sustainable town centre location;
+- Providing 35 high quality apartments (including 9 affordable) within a sustainable town centre location;

-For full details of the application please visit the MVDC Planning Application portal www.molevalley.gov.uk/planningsearch using reference MO/2018/1983.
+For full details of the application and to comment please visit the MVDC Planning Application portal www.molevalley.gov.uk/planningsearch using reference MO/2018/1983.